navigarejs/framework/packages/docs/src/guide/getting-started/introduction.md

 ## Acknowledgment

 Thanks a lot to the maintainers of [Inertia](https://inertiajs.com/) and [Ziggy](https://github.com/tighten/ziggy) for the work they have done.
 Both of the libraries serve as an huge inspiration for this library and in fact a lot of their work found their space in this framework.
-Unfortunately, they did not fit all the use cases that I was looking for and hence I decided to start this project.
+For example, this documentation is almost a copy of Inertia's documentation but of course it is adapted to Navigare.
+Unfortunately, both of the libraries did not offer a solution to all the use cases that I was looking for and hence I decided to start this project.